yunusemrehalil/securai/README.md

 ## Overview

-Securai Interceptor is an advanced security interceptor for OkHttp that analyzes HTTP requests for potential security vulnerabilities.
-It leverages AI-based security validation to detect XSS (Cross-Site Scripting) attacks in network requests.
+Securai Interceptor is a smart security layer for OkHttp that helps keep your network requests safe.
+It automatically scans requests for XSS (Cross-Site Scripting) vulnerabilities using an AI-powered classifier and either blocks or allows them based on the results.

-### Features
+### Why Use Securai Interceptor?

-- **AI-Based Security Analysis**: Uses an integrated XSS classifier to detect threats in request data.
+- **AI-Powered Security**: Detects XSS threats in request data before they reach your server.
-- **Annotation-Based Security Enforcement**: The `@Secured` annotation allows developers to mark specific endpoints for security validation.
-- **Logging Support**: Enables detailed logging for debugging and monitoring security events.
-- **Minimal Overhead**: Designed to integrate seamlessly with OkHttp without significant performance impact.
+- **Seamless Integration**: Works with OkHttp and Retrofit with minimal setup.
+- **Annotation-Based Control**: Use `@Secured` to specify which parts of your requests should be analyzed.
+- **Optimized for ARM64**: The library is built for ARM64 devices.
+It won’t work on x86 Android Studio emulators, so testing must be done on ARM64 machines or emulators.
+- **Lightning-Fast**: The embedded XSS detection model is lightweight and delivers security analysis in just **X milliseconds** (you can update this value later).

 ## Installation

-To install Securai Interceptor, add the following dependency to your project's `build.gradle` file:
+To add Securai Interceptor to your project, include the following in your `build.gradle` file:

 ```gradle
 repositories {